 - prostate capsule, which is the outer layer of the prostate

 - seminal vesicles, which are two glands that sit behind your prostate and store some of the fluid in semen (the fluid that carries sperm)

-- pelvic lymph nodes, which are part of your immune system and are found near your prostate
+- lymph nodes near your prostate, which are part of your immune system

-- bladder, which is the part of the body where urine (pee) is stored
+- bladder, which is the part of the body where urine (wee) is stored

 Different doctors may use the term ‘locally advanced prostate cancer’ to mean slightly different things, so ask your doctor or nurse to explain exactly what they mean.
 They can explain your test results and the treatment options available.
 Or you could call our Specialist Nurses for more information and support.

 Treatments for locally advanced prostate cancer will aim to get rid of the cancer, or to keep it under control, depending on how far the cancer has spread.